Skip to content

 Once the workload cluster is deploying, the Ingress controller will be installed and a router named router-default will be created in the openshift-ingress namespace.

-oc --kubeconfig $CLUSTER_NAME-kubeconfig -n openshift-ingress get service/router-default -o jsonpath='{.status.loadBalancer.ingress[0].ip}'
+oc -w --kubeconfig $CLUSTER_NAME-kubeconfig -n openshift-ingress get service/router-default -o jsonpath='{.status.loadBalancer.ingress[0].ip}'

-Now you need to create a DNS A record for *.apps.<cluster-name>.<base-domain> that matches the returned IP address.
+When the external IP exists, you can now create a DNS A record for *.apps.<cluster-name>.<base-domain> that matches the returned IP address.
+Once this is done, the Ingress operator will become healthy and the console will be accessible shortly after.

 Scaling an existing NodePool